f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 If there are multiple concurrent hardware issues, multiple events will be raised but the **Hardware device fault detected** alarm **alertEffect=1** will not be raised for each individual fault.
 If **Hardware device fault detected** alarm **alertEffect=1** has already been raised but not cleared, a second alarm will not be raised when a second hardware-device-fault event triggers.
 The system will only clear **hardware-device-fault** alarm when all concurrent issues are resolved.

-Below a **hardware-device-fault** SNMP trap alarm is raised for two separate issues:
+Below a **hardware-device-fault** SNMP trap alarm has been raised for two separate issues:

 1. CPU machine check error
 2. CPU internal error

 Both of these alarms have the same severity **Emergency**.
-In this case, instead of raising the **hardware-device- fault** SNMP trap twice, it is raised only one time but with two separate events.
+In this case, instead of raising the **hardware-device- fault** SNMP trap twice (once for each event), it is raised only one time but becuase of two separate concurrent sub events.

 .. code-block:: bash